Chalarangelo/jsiqle/README.md

 - `type`: The type of the field.
 Read below for more information on types and validation.
 - `defaultValue`: (Optional) A value that will be used as the default for records with an empty value in this field.
 The `defaultValue` must be either `null` (default) or a valid value for the given type.
 - `validators`: (Optional) An object that defines what validations the field needs to pass.
 More information can be found below.

-Fields added via `Model.prototype.addField()` can specify a retrofill function as a second argument.
-This function takes one argument, the existing record, and is used to determine the value of the new field added to the record.

 Fields can be updated by calling `Model.prototype.updateField()` with the field name and a new field definition.
 The new field definition's name must match the existing one: